decred/dcrdata/README.md

     cd $GOPATH/src/github.com/decred/dcrdata
     git pull origin master
-    dep ensure -vendor-only
     go build

 Look carefully for errors with `git pull`, and reset locally modified files if necessary.

-## Updating dependencies

-_NOTE_ This is only needed if using Go 1.10 or earlier since Go 1.11 has the `go mod` depedency management built in.

-`dep ensure -vendor-only` fetches project dependencies, without making changes in manifest files `Gopkg.toml` and `Gopkg.lock`.

-Call `dep ensure` to update project dependencies when introduce new imports.

-For guides and reference materials about `dep`, see [the documentation](https://golang.github.io/dep).

-The following FAQ explains [the difference between `Gopkg.toml` and `Gopkg.lock` files](https://github.com/golang/dep/blob/master/docs/FAQ.md#what-is-the-difference-between-gopkgtoml-the-manifest-and-gopkglock-the-lock).

 ## Upgrading Instructions